 5.3.2 Compiler selection and usage

 Nearly all software has bugs and compilers are no exception.
 They should be carefully selected from trusted sources and qualified prior to use.
 Perhaps less obvious, though, is the use of compiler switches.
 Different switch settings can result in differences in generated code.
-A careful selection of settings can improve the predictability of code, for example, a setting that causes the flagging of any usage of an implementation-defined behaviour.6.
-Programming Language Vulnerabilities
+A careful selection of settings can improve the predictability of code, for example, a setting that causes the flagging of any usage of an implementation-defined behaviour.

+5.4 Top ten avoidance mechanisms

+These rules need either a paragraph of explanation each, or references to all of the sections to which they apply.

+Meta-rule: Develop and use a coding standard based on this document that is tailored to your risk environment.

+1. Validate input.

+2. Check return values from subprograms.

+3. Enable compiler static analysis checking, resolve compiler warnings, and/or run static analysis tools to identify vulnerabilities in the code.

+4. Perform range checking.

+5. Allocate and free memory at the same level of abstraction. (need to think about pointers and 1 or 2 sensible guidance that cover most languages.
+This (allocate and free…) works as an e.g.)

+6. Ensure that the use of constructs whose effects are not deterministically specified does not affect the correctness of the algorithm.

+7. Avoid undefined or deprecated language features.

+8. Make error detection, reporting, correction, and recovery an integral part of a system design.

+9. Use only those features of the programming language that enforce a logical structure on the program.

+10. Sanitize, erase or encrypt data that will be visible to others (for example, freed memory, transmitted data).

+5.5 Avoidance mechanism enumeration

+6. Programming Language Vulnerabilities

 6.1 General

 This clause provides language-independent descriptions of vulnerabilities in programming languages that can lead to application vulnerabilities.
 Each description provides:

 a summary of the vulnerability,